Parth076/Java-Programs/README.md

 # Java-Programs
- Performed some of the basic java programs like finding area of shapes.
+ Performed some of the basic java programs like executing arithmetic operations and finding area of shapes.